mananahujaa/COP-4530-Project/README.md

-# PP0 by Manan Ahuja and Arwin Swapna-
+# PP0 by Manan Ahuja and Arwin Swapna
 The code has a list of items at a cakestore and prints the orders as well as gets order status and answers if the order has been completed, using LinkedLists.

 To build the project: